I’m often asked why I spend so much time writing copy for websites when ‘it doesn’t work for health-related businesses’.

 saying the same thing as everyone else.

-This is so common amongst therapists and counsellors, that I’m genuinely surprised when I come across a website that’s a little bit different.
+This is so common amongst therapists and counsellors, for example, that I’m genuinely surprised when I come across a website that’s a little bit different.

 Look on Google for therapists’ websites, and you’ll usually come across a simple website with a few pages.